-EXPECTED PROFESSIONAL BEHAVIORS OF STUDENTS IN NURSING COURSES
+EXPECTED PROFESSIONAL BEHAVIORS

-Students who share confidential information or engage in unprofessional behavior will be subject to disciplinary action, which may include failure in a course and/or dismissal from the department.
-Expected behaviors for success in nursing courses include but are not limited to the following:
+Students who share confidential information or engage in unprofessional behavior will be subject to disciplinary action, which may include failure in a course and/or dismissal from Nursing as a major.
+Expected behaviors for success in nursing courses include, but are not limited to, the following:

-- Is prepared for the start of clinical each semester.
-He/she has vaccinations up-to-date, checks his/her CPR certification dates and updates recertification, if needed, prior to the beginning of the semester. - Reviews and is prepared to pass the math and skills competency that occurs before clinical each semester. - Accepts that classrooms and clinical experiences are cell phone free zones. - Promptly notifies the clinical faculty and facility as directed in the course syllabus, by-phone or in-person, if too ill to attend clinical or become ill during clinical.
-He/she gladly welcomes the opportunity for an alternate clinical learning assignment. - Seeks out the clinical faculty/preceptor upon arrival to clinical and wears the required uniform properly as a representative of Berea College Department of Nursing. - Is prepared to provide clinical care to assigned clients, that includes but is not limited to: obtaining the assignment, getting the client's history, reviewing medical orders, reviewing medication and laboratory values as well as identifying the significance of abnormal values and/or physical assessment deviations. - Never refuses an assignment without a valid reason that is communicated privately to the clinical faculty/preceptor. - Remains on the patient care unit until he/she has informed and obtained permission from the clinical instructor/preceptor to leave the unit for meals and/or break. - Attends clinical free from the effects of influence or drugs and comes to the experience well-rested, prepared for the day having eaten prior to clinical. - Asks for assistance when unsure about a nursing action. - Administers safe nursing care under the guidance and direction of the faculty or preceptor. - Recognizes the influence of his/her attitudes and behaviors on the care of clients. - Reports accurate information regarding nursing care provided during verbal report and in documentation and assumes responsibility for completing all delegated nursing activities. - In the event you have a major illness or injury (i.e., surgery, hospitalization, mental health issue, infectious disease, mobility limitation), you will be asked to provide clearance from your current healthcare provider to attend nursing clinical experiences.
-The purpose of the clearance is to ensure your ability to effectively participate in clinical experiences and protect the safety of patients you would be serving." (revised 2 07 20)
+- Prepared for the start of clinical each semester.
+Student has vaccinations up-to-date, checks his/her CPR certification dates and updates recertification, if needed, prior to the beginning of the semester. - Reviews and is prepared to pass the math and skills competency that occurs before clinical each semester. - Accepts that classrooms and clinical experiences are cell phone free zones. - Promptly notifies the clinical faculty and facility as directed in the course syllabus, by-phone or in-person, if too ill to attend clinical or become ill during clinical.
+Student will have a required alternative clinical learning assignment. - Seeks out the clinical faculty/preceptor upon arrival to clinical and wears the required uniform properly as a representative of Berea College Department of Nursing. - Prepared to provide clinical care to assigned clients, that includes but is not limited to: obtaining the assignment, getting the client's history, reviewing medical orders, reviewing medication and laboratory values as well as identifying the significance of abnormal values and/or physical assessment deviations. - Never refuses an assignment without a valid reason that is communicated privately to the clinical faculty/preceptor. - Remains on the patient care unit until he/she has informed and obtained permission from the clinical instructor/preceptor to leave the unit for meals and/or break. - Attends clinical free from the effects of influence or drugs and comes to the experience well-rested, prepared for the day having eaten prior to clinical. - Asks for assistance when unsure about a nursing action. - Administers safe nursing care under the guidance and direction of the faculty or preceptor. - Recognizes the influence of his/her attitudes and behaviors on the care of clients. - Reports accurate information regarding nursing care provided during verbal report and in documentation and assumes responsibility for completing all delegated nursing activities. - In the event you have a major illness or injury (i.e., surgery, hospitalization, mental health issue, infectious disease, mobility limitation), you will be asked to provide clearance from your current healthcare provider to attend nursing clinical experiences.
+The purpose of the clearance is to ensure your safety to effectively participate in clinical experiences and protect the safety of patients you would be serving" (revised 2 07 20; 8 17 21).